An Introduction to Problem-Solving using Search Algorithms for Beginners

 1. Greedy best-first search algorithm

 Greedy best-first search uses the properties of both depth-first search and breadth-first search.
-Greedy best-first search traverses the node by selecting the path which appears best at the moment.
-The closest path is selected by using the heuristic function.
+It traverses the node by selecting the path that appears best at the moment.
+The closest path is selected using the heuristic function.

 Greedy best-first search algorithm example | Problem-Solving using AI

-Greedy best-first search first starts with A and then examines the next neighbour B and C. Here, the heuristics of B is 12 and C is 4.
-The best path at the moment is C and hence it goes to C. From C, it explores the neighbours F and G. the heuristics of F is 8 and G is 2.
-Hence it goes to G. From G, it goes to H whose heuristic is 0 which is also our goal state.
+Greedy best-first search starts with A and then examines the next neighbours, B and C. Here, the heuristics of B are 12 and C are 4.
+The best path at the moment is C, so it goes to C. From C, it explores the neighbours F and G. The heuristics of F are 8 and G are 2, so it goes to G. From G, it goes to H, whose heuristic is 0, which is also our goal state.

 Path of traversal in Greedy best-first search algorithm | Problem-Solving using AI